marekbrze/categorized-raycast-extensions/README.md

 [Silent Mention](https://www.raycast.com/peduarte/silent-mention) by peduarte - Silently mention a handle, a URL or a hashtag.

-[Social Network Trends](https://www.raycast.com/koinzhang/social-network-trends) by koinzhang - Show trends on WeiBo, ZhiHu, DouYin，BaiDu, TouTiao, TouTiao News, BiliBili.
+[Social Network Trends](https://www.raycast.com/koinzhang/social-network-trends) by koinzhang - Show trends on WeiBo, ZhiHu, DouYin，BaiDu, TouTiao, BiliBili.

 [Sort Mentions](https://www.raycast.com/Yamen/sort-mentions) by Yamen - Sort usernames alphabetically for mentions in Slack, Twitter and other apps